What is Azure AD Multi-Factor Authentication?

 Multi-Factor Authentication comes as part of the following offerings:

-Azure Active Directory Premium or Microsoft 365 Business - Both of these offerings support Azure AD Multi-Factor Authentication using Conditional Access policies to require multi-factor authentication.
+Azure Active Directory Premium or Microsoft 365 Business - Both of these offerings support Azure AD Multi-Factor Authentication using security defaults to require multi-factor authentication.

-Azure AD Free or standalone Microsoft 365 licenses - Use pre-created Conditional Access baseline protection policies to require multi-factor authentication for your users and administrators.
+Azure AD Free or standalone Microsoft 365 licenses - Use security defaults that require multi-factor authentication for your users and administrators.

 Azure Active Directory Global Administrators - A subset of Azure AD Multi-Factor Authentication capabilities are available as a means to protect global administrator accounts.